-Measure Background/Rationale Regulation Impact of Measure Financial Service Commission announced tighter mortgage rules to curb speculative demand in the housing market, as part of the government's measures to rein in soaring housing prices.
-Stricter mortgage regulations are aimed at pre-empting speculative demand for house, while protecting the real demand by first-time homebuyers.
-September 2018 Housing rental business providers will be subject to tighter mortgage rules: The LTV ratio of 40 percent will apply to their mortgages for buying a housing for rent in the designated speculative areas; and they will be banned from taking out a mortgage for buying a high-priced house.
-House Prices yoy 12 Debt-to-income ratio The government announced a package of measures that designate some "overheated" or "bubble-prone areas" in Seoul, Busan and other major cities and discourage speculative buying in the designated areas.
-June 2017 Tightened DTI from 60 percent for Seoul and only for apartment mortgage excluding collective loans to 60 percent for Seoul including collective loans and 50 percent for selected areas in Seoul, Gyeonggi, Busan and Sejong August 2017 Tightened DTI from the measures announced in June 2019 to 60 percent for collective loans 40 percent for multiple mortgage borrowers and 50 percent for single mortgage borrowers in non-speculative selected areas in Seoul, Gyeonggi, Busan and Sejong 30 percent for multiple mortgage borrowers and 40 percent for single mortgage borrowers as well as 50 percent for first-home buyers, low-income households and low-price housing in -2 -4 Jan Jun Nov Apr Sep Feb Jul Dec May Oct Mar Aug Jan Jun '14 '15 '16 '17 '18 '19 Easing period Housing Sale Transactions '000 units Nationwide, exc Seoul '000 units 120 100 80 60 40 20 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019
+Measure Background/Rationale Regulation Impact of Measure Measure Financial Service Commission announced tighter mortgage rules speculation areas to finance their house with a mortgage loan. - Raise the top LTV ratio for lower income and nonspeculative homebuyers who plan to purchase a house in regulated areas to up to 70 percent with the maximum loan amount of KRW600 million. • September 2018 • Housing rental business Impact of Measure Housing Sale Transactions '000 units - Nationwide, exc Seoul '000 units 120 100 80 60 40 40 20 15 to curb speculative demand in the housing market, as part of the government's measures to rein in soaring housing prices.
+Stricter mortgage regulations are aimed at pre-empting speculative demand for house, while protecting the real demand by first-time homebuyers. providers will be subject to tighter mortgage rules: The LTV ratio of 40 percent will apply to their mortgages for buying a housing for rent in the designated speculative areas; and they will be banned from taking out a mortgage for buying a high-priced house.
+0 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 Debt-to-income ratio The government announced a package of measures that designate some "overheated" or "bubble-prone areas" in Seoul, Busan and other major cities and discourage speculative buying in the designated areas.
+June 2017 Tightened DTI from 60 percent for Seoul and only for apartment mortgage excluding collective loans to 60 percent for Seoul including collective loans and 50 percent for selected areas in Seoul, Gyeonggi, Busan and Sejong August 2017 Tightened DTI from the measures announced in June 2019 to 60 percent for collective loans